apoorva-machale/My-Todo-App/README.md

 # my_todo_app

 A new Flutter project.

-## Getting Started

-This project is a starting point for a Flutter application.
+A todo application as we can add todo items and delete them later.
 To run code - flutter run